mnentwig/aCCb/readme.md

 # aCppCookbook
 ## Motivation
-I like modern (STL) C++ a lot but don't use it frequently enough to remember everything.
+I like modern (STL) C++ but don't use it frequently enough to remember everything.

 Looking the same things up again and again on Stackexchange gets tiresome, so I decided to collect the "basic building blocks" for copy-and-paste reuse.
 This selection is completely arbitrary, with no claims to completeness.

+Consider this "notes-to-self" that may or may not make much sense to someone else.

 ## Eclipse
 * Eclipse*s own build system makes it cumbersome to maintain a large number of executables in one project (need to manually set file exclusion for every toplevel .cpp file after adding a new toplevel file).